This series began in the summer of 2017 and is an ongoing documentation of eccentric, colorful life of Manhattan.

 I manage to catch up with them about ten minutes later (and somehow in this timeframe the man changed his sweater) when I hear more firecrackers.
 Now six children gathered together to throw fireworks and sand at the crazed looking man, who in return proceeded to pick up a broken piece of concrete and began chasing the children all over the park throwing water and rocks at anyone in his path - all the while being barraged by ammunition.

 After the police were called, he eventually calmed down and I was able to talk to the children to find out what was happening.
 They kept saying he is “El Lobo” or “The Wolf”.
 He is loco.
 He is the crazy man from Pakistan and they are at war with him.
 He harasses all the kids in the neighborhood and he is their enemy.

 In June of 2017, I began a road trip through a rural area along the Mississippi River through three states - Iowa, Wisconsin, and Illinois.
 This small area of about ten counties had a major determining factor in the 2016 Presidential Election.
 For decades, these rural counties voted overwhelmingly with Democrats.
 However, in the most recent election, this area made a substantial change in voting demographic and turned out to be a major factor in the election of President Donald Trump.
 I wanted to understand why there was such a huge shift in political opinion.

-As I traveled around farm country and small river towns, I quickly discovered through interviews that young people were leaving as fast as they could, heading for big cities and leaving small towns in a quick recipe for economic collapse.
+As I traveled around rural farmlands and small river towns, I quickly discovered through conducted interviews that young people were leaving as soon as they could and heading for cities.
+This left many towns in economic collapse.
 Abandoned storefronts, closing public schools, dying industry towns that were once thriving.
-This area feels heavily influenced by Christianity, Super Walmarts, and monopolizing agricultural giants.
-Yet, a calming feeling where time seems to have stood still for now and topics like politics are generally avoided.
+This area feels heavily influenced by church, Super Walmarts, and monopolizing agricultural giants.
+A local economy seems almost nonexistent.

 Within Walking Distance